Our goal

 Our focus

 For all the children we focus on, it is true that their lives would have been a lot more difficult, dramatic, unhealthy, and especially unsafe if they hadn’t ended up in a children’s home.
-Because in spite of all the constraints of life in a children’s home, there at least the kids are taken care of as best as possible.
+In spite of all the constraints of life in a children’s home, at least the kids are taken care of as best as possible.
 That’s more than many other children in Nepal can say: many children live on the streets or are neglected at home.

 Our dream

 Our dream is that all children from our homes can continue to learn and/or study after high school if they want to.
-This goes specifically for children who have to leave their homes because they are 18 years of age and/or have passed their final exams and have no safety net what so ever which they can fall back for (financial) assistance with their further education.
+This goes specifically for children who have to leave their homes because they are 18 years of age and/or have passed their final exams and have no safety net whatsoever which they can fall back for (financial) assistance with their further education.

 4 Smiling Faces is convinced that only further education can break the circle of poverty.
 Because then the children can determine their own future, make their own choices and build an independent life.
 That is what we want for them.